a-dehg/p2.arshia.dehghan/README.md

 I had no webcam, so I represented the user in an abstract manner via a face for their head, and many circles for their hand that is near the mirror.

 This mirror has a few things going for it.
 It keeps track of the time you've spent using the mirror, has time and date recording, a calender, a newsfeed, weather report, text notifications, social media interactions, and a settings widget that lets you change the light/coloration of the entire mirror to three other colors.
+These were implemented via json files.
 ![p2 arshia dehghan](https://user-images.githubusercontent.com/98411979/201951781-f00f5aaf-0c6d-4137-a8d0-52b7a9fbb29d.gif)